aengusng8/aengusng8.github.io/_pages/about.md

 ---

 <div class="aurora-box">
-  <p style="margin: 0; font-size: 1.1em; font-weight: 400; color: #f7fafc; line-height: 1.6;">I focus on deep generative modeling as a principled route to machine intelligence surpassing human performance.</p>
+  <p class="aurora-text-about" style="margin: 0; font-size: 1.1em; font-weight: 400; line-height: 1.6;">I focus on deep generative modeling as a principled route to machine intelligence surpassing human performance.</p>
 </div>

 **Research:** My research is centered on <span class="aurora-text-about">Efficient & Robust Visual Intelligence</span>, a research direction aimed at unifying *generation speed*, *rich semantic representations*, and *controllability*.
 Currently, my goal is to build unified generative models capable of robust **conditional sampling** and producing **high-dimensional**, **high-fidelity**, and **diverse samples** in a **single forward pass**.
 My recent works focus on knowledge distillation and developing a unique class of models that **uniquely support one-step, few-step, and multi-step generation** from **a single network**.